ericmjl/Network-Analysis-Made-Simple/notebooks/index.md

-Network Analysis Made Simple is a collection of Jupyter notebooks designed to help you get up and running with the NetworkX package in the Python programming langauge.
+Network Analysis Made Simple is a collection of Jupyter notebooks designed to help you get up and running with the NetworkX package in the Python programming language.
 It's written by programmers for programmers, and will give you a basic introduction to graph theory, applied network science,